article

 CAN-SPAM (Controlling the Assault of Non-Solicited Pornography and Marketing) Act

-A federal law implemented by the Federal Trade Commission (FTC) that sets rules for commercial email.
+This is a federal law implemented by the Federal Trade Commission (FTC) that sets rules for commercial email.
 It defines requirements for the content of messages and recipients’ rights to opt out of future email messages.

 Centers for Medicare and Medicaid Services (CMS) (formerly the Health Care Financing Administration)